You Can Now Go Clubbing Sober in Sweden With this Guy

 Maybe they haven’t.

-Oh by the way, just when I got on the train today I saw this totally stupid campaign for IOGT-NTO [Sweden’s biggest sobriety organisation]. ”Alcohol disturbs,” was their motto – It’s a such a fucking old-fashioned way of thinking, it’s embarrassing.
+Oh by the way, just when I got on the train today I saw this campaign for IOGT-NTO [Sweden’s biggest sobriety organisation].
+“Alcohol disturbs,” was their motto – I think it’s an old-fashioned way of thinking [laughs].
+I don’t believe in telling people what to do and to say that alcohol is all bad.
 I don’t want to tell people not to drink, I just want to open people’s minds and get them to start reflecting on why they are drinkingt.
 Get high on life instead of substances or alcohol.

-”Alcohol disturbs”; I mean come on!
-To come up with a campaign like that you have to be really stupid.
-That particular person could actually use a drink.

 Is this whole thing a social experiment, then?